nalemadi/VME_CDSI_dataset_benchmark/README.md

 ```

 ## CDSI Dataset preparation
 For using the VME dataset, both OBB (YOLO) and HBB (MS-COCO) formats are available with the desired splits.
-VME images and annotations are available at XXX.
+VME images and annotations are available in [Zenodo repository](https://zenodo.org/records/14185684).

 In order to build the CDSI dataset, you need to follow the steps below: